Android Pie: What you need to know

 One of the most hyped features is Google's "Digital Wellbeing" campaign, designed to let you more precisely manage your screen time between work and home, wind down and live a healthier life with your Android device.
 You can set time limits for apps, make the screen gradually fade colours as the day progresses to remind you to go to bed or set apps for specific "Work" or "Personal" subsections.

 Like every other tech company right now, Google is heavily pushing the AI angle of its products, and Android Pie is no exception.
-App Actions will give you contextual choices based on the onscreen information of a particular app, while onscreen brightness will note your brightness choices over the course of a day and adjust accordingly.
+App Actions give you contextual choices based on the onscreen information of a particular app, while onscreen brightness will note your brightness choices over the course of a day and adjust accordingly.

 Users of Android Pie phones should also see better overall battery life, with the new Adaptive Battery feature, which will learn your usage patterns and adjust app usage accordingly.
 It won't be an absolute saviour of all your battery woes but should stop rogue apps you're not using sucking up your precious battery capacity.